 Here are some examples of words that sound like speech but that are really gibberish nonsense with no meaning:

 The poem "Jabberwocky" in Lewis Carroll's Through the Looking Glass is perhaps the most famous example of gibberish.
-Lewis Carroll was famed for his love of nonsensical language and inventing new words.
+Lewis Carroll, whose real name was actually Charles Lutwidge Dodgson, was famed for his love of nonsensical language and inventing new words.
 Here is an extract from the poem:

 "Twas brillig, and the slithy toves

 All mimsy were the borogoves,